shakeel-faiz/FF/07Jul-03/02-cat.md

 ## CAT Windows

-CAT Windows could also mean "cat" command in Windows command prompt which is commonly known as CMD.
-This command is commonly used to display contents of text or textual files directly inside the command prompt, but this command is not present in CMD as a native command unlike Unix-based system which does have this command present natively.
+CAT Windows could also mean the "cat" command in Windows command prompt (CMD), it is used to display contents of text file directly in command prompt window.
+However, native Windows command prompt does not include a built-in "cat" command like in Unix-based systems.

 To achieve similar functionality in Windows, you can use "type" command.
 Here is example of how to use "type" command in Windows CMD: